 The Skate Bait TAL is divided into three seasons to help maintain a supply of bait throughout the fishing year.
-The first two seasons have a possession limit of 25,000 lb, and the possession limit in Season 3 is 12,000 lb (See table below).
+All seasons have the bait fishery possession limit of 25,000 lb per trip (See table below).

 Skate Bait Fishery Seasons and Limits

 |Season||Percentage of Skate Bait Quota||Possession Limit||Trigger for Inseason Adjustment||Incidental Possession Limit|

 |1: May 1 - July 31||30.8||25,000 lb||90% of seasonal quota||8,000 lb|

 |3: November 1 - April 30||Remainder of Skate Bait Quota||80% of annual quota|

 When 90 percent of the seasonal quota is landed in either Season 1 or 2, or when 80 percent of the annual skate bait quota is landed, the skate bait possession limit will be reduced to the incidental limit of 8,000 lb.
 If 100 percent of the skate bait quota is landed, the skate bait fishery will be closed, and active LOAs will be voided.

 Yes.
 A vessel issued a federal skate permit may transfer skates at sea, provided: